tino415/emacs-curl-medium-create-post/README.md

 it will create post on medium.
 If you would like to inspect source code of this article and module it is about, you can find it on [github](https://github.com/tino415/emacs-curl-medium-create-post).
+This post was also published using this module.

 Thank you for reading.